ThalesGroup/athena-audit/README.md

 ## Overview

 `create-audit` is a tool designed to help you monitor your data lake usage.
 It collects data from AWS Athena and AWS CloudTrail, and combines it to provide insights into your data lake usage.
 The tool is based on a Python AWS Lambda function that writes the data to AWS S3.
-You can query the data using a query engine like AWS Athena and use it in your own analytics tools and processes.
+You can query the data using a query engine like AWS Athena, and use it in your own analytic tools and processes.

-Collecting audit data is crucial as it allows you to monitor usage by users and roles.
+Collecting audit data is crucial, as it allows you to monitor usage by users and roles.
 The data collected helps to enhance security controls by:

-- Compare permissions to actual data usage and revoke unnecessary permissions.
+- Comparing permissions to actual data usage, and revoking unnecessary permissions.
-- Identify security misconfigurations, such as users/roles used by multiple applications.
+- Identifying security misconfigurations, such as users/roles used by multiple applications.
-- Detect security incidents and data leakage events through anomaly detection.
+- Detecting security incidents and data leakage events through anomaly detection.

 Monitoring your data lake usage continuously will help you to understand your operation, and control your security and costs.
 You can get to a better permissions model by monitoring the actual usage of the data by your users and roles.
 You can also detect anomalies – which can lead you to find security incidents.